 TEAMS

-For the purpose of this competition, a team is a collaborative group of individuals, each affiliated with a university, research organization, commercial entity or similar unit possessing adequate technical knowledge to support a mission in pursuit of competition goals, which together declare an intent to compete as one participating group in the Polar Challenge in adherence to the Challenge Guidelines laid out in this Application Form document, the Rules and Procedures document, the Regulations and Standards for Installation of Mission Verification Tags, as well as in any other documents referenced on the Guidelines section of the Challenge homepage.
+For the purpose of this competition, a team is a collaborative group of individuals, each affiliated with a university, research organization, commercial entity or similar unit possessing adequate technical knowledge to support a mission in pursuit of competition goals, which together compete as one participating group in the Polar Challenge in adherence to the Challenge Guidelines laid out in this Application Form document, the Rules and Procedures document, the Regulations and Standards for Installation of Mission Verification Tags, as well as in any other documents referenced on the Guidelines section of the Challenge homepage.
 Organizations and individuals can be based anywhere.

 Each Team must designate a single individual to serve as the Team Leader and must also identify one representative for, and along with, each additional team’s constituting entities.
 Each Team Member must have reached the age of majority in their jurisdiction of residence at the time of entry.
 One organization may be affiliated with multiple teams.

-The Team Leader will serve as the primary Point of Contact with the Organizers of the competition from the time of the application onward.
+The Team Leader will serve as the primary Point of Contact with the Organizers of the Competition from the time of the application onward.
 The official address of a Team is the one of the Team Leader as stated in the Application Form.
 Correspondence to the Team is regarded as successfully delivered after dispatch to either the stated postal or email address of the Team Leader.
 It is the sole responsibility of the Team Leader to ensure that all points of contacts provided during the application phase are correct, operational and kept up-to-date.

 Team leadership may be transferred from the Team Leader to another eligible individual.
 Transfer of team leadership occurs when the organizers receive a written statement to that effect, co-signed by both the former and future respective incumbent.